wepay/wepay-ios/README.md

 #### Validation

 The SDK validates all user input before sending to WePay.
 Each descriptor class has several validation functions you can use to validate the input yourself.
+Please check the header files for a list of all of these validation functions.
 For example, in the `WPCreditCardDescriptor` class, you will find the following validation functions:

 ```objectivec
 - (BOOL) validateNumber:(id *)ioValue error:(NSError * __autoreleasing *)outError;